peterlefanulumsdaine/general-type-theories/cleanup-notes.md

 Previously, `Metavariable.v` came after `Judgement.v`, `Context.v`; now it comes before.
 This allows definitions like instantiation of judgements to go with judgements, not with instantiation, fitting the general placement of functoriality-type statements.

-STILL TODO:
+# Still to do:

+General functoriality/categorical conventions:

-- go through all files to generally get functoriality lemma placement consistent
+- pass through all files to generally get functoriality lemma placement consistent
+- ditto to make functoriality section naming consistent
+- consider organisation of categorical structure in [FlatTypeTheory].

+Contexts and judgements:

+- in Context.v: perhaps make (simple) context maps over shape maps more explicit/methodical (and same with judgements)?
 - organisation in Judgement.v: quite complex, consider it!
 - refactor judgements so that shape parameter less deeply nested

+Utility derivations, flat rules, etc:

+- move utility derivations upstream of flat type theories (both UtilityDerivations.v and the section currently in FlatTypeTheory.v)
+- export these utility derivs in a form that works immediately over any flat tt (coming from internal form working over just structural rules)

+Presented rules, type theories

+- try to unify the files for raw/typed versions of alg exts, presented rules, TT’s (there’s no obvious dependency reason not to).